bugsnag/bugsnag-notifier-api/README.md

             // The error message associated with the error.
 Usually this will
             // contain some information about this specific instance of the error
             // and is not used to group the errors (optional, default none).
-            errorMessage: "Unable to connect to database.",
+            message: "Unable to connect to database.",

             // An array of stacktrace objects.
 Each object represents one line in
             // the exception's stacktrace.
 Bugsnag uses this information to help